aukspot/dles/README.md

 - [Guess The Book](https://guessthebook.app) - Guess the book based on short snippets and details.
 - [Guess The Logo](https://guessthelogo.wtf) - Guess the logo which becomes less blurry with each guess.
 - [Kinda Hard Golf](https://kindahardgolf.com) - A challenging daily golf game.
-- [Luckle](https://luckle.org) - Roll the dice until it lands on the target number.
-3 rounds per day.
 - [Minigolfle](https://minigolfle.com) - 2D retro minigolf game with 3 randomly generated levels each day.
 - [morsle](https://morsle.fun) - Guess the word played out loud in Morse code.
 You have 21 guesses, but replaying the audio counts as a guess.
 Features a very helpful cheatsheet.
 - [Morsle (decipher.wiki)](https://decipher.wiki/morsle) - Same as Wordle but you input your letters using Morse Code, a tool for beginners to learn Morse Code.